ryansheehy0/Cheat_Sheets/sql.md

 -- Creating 2 new table
 CREATE TABLE bands (
-  id INT NOT NULL AUTO_INCREMENT, -- NOT NULL means it has to have a value name VARCHAR(255) NOT NULL, favorite_band INT,
+  id INT NOT NULL AUTO_INCREMENT, -- NOT NULL means it has to have a value name VARCHAR(255) NOT NULL UNIQUE, -- Enforces the name column/attribute to be unique favorite_band INT,
-  PRIMARY KEY (id), -- Sets the primary key for the table FOREIGN KEY (favorite_band) REFERENCES bands(id), -- Sets an internal reference UNIQUE (name) -- Enforces the name column/attribute to be unique );
+  PRIMARY KEY (id), -- Sets the primary key for the table FOREIGN KEY (favorite_band) REFERENCES bands(id) -- Sets an internal reference );

 CREATE TABLE albums (